onassisontology/onassisontology/README.md

-# An implementation of the ontology used in the paper <br/> "Towards a Foundation for Intelligent Contracts".
+# Repository of Intelligent Contracts: the Onassis Ontology and the Enriched Bow-Tie Ontology

 ## Onassis Ontology